Kvil-git/The-Kitchen-luau-style-guide/README.md

 local COSINE_OF_ONE_HALF     = math.cos(ONE_HALF)
 local SOME_BULLSHIT_CONSTANT = (5)
 ```
 - Use underscore '_' character for ignored variables.
-It is useful for loops and retrieving data from a tuple.
+It is useful in ```luau pairs``` loops and retrieving data from a tuple.
 ```luau
 for _, value in pairs(t) do
     ...